Placenta praevia: Risk factors

-Placenta previa is itself a risk factor of placenta accreta.
+Placenta praevia is itself a risk factor of placenta accreta.
 Alcohol use during pregnancy was previously listed as a risk factor, but is discredited by this article.

 Classification

-Traditionally, four grades of placenta previa were used, but it is now more common to simply differentiate between "major" and "minor cases.
+Traditionally, four grades of placenta praevia were distinguished, but it is now more common to simply differentiate between "major" and "minor" cases.

-Other than that placenta previa can be also classified as:
+Other than that, placenta praevia can be also classified as: